CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

       * No effect on registers
       * Reduced execution time from ~4000 to ~330 microsec.
     * *Conclusion*:
-      * Execution time: dropped from ~7700 to ~330 microsec; 2300% speed up.
+      * Execution time: dropped from ~7700 to ~330 microsec; 23x speed up.
       * Trade-off: achieved occupacy dropped from 41.28% to 40.6%

 * **Scan scatter (stream compaction)**
-  * Changed block size based on prediction:
+  * Changed block size based on profiling tool prediction:
     * Occupacy goes from 33.3% to 100%
-  * Put extra temporary variables to hold
+  * Put extra temporary variables to hold array elements to be used later
     * Successfully utilized larger number of warps and hid memory access latency
     * In issue stall reasons, reduced proportion of memory dependency from 70% to 26.4%
-    * 92% execution time speed up
+    * 1.92x execution time speed up
     * Trade-off: occupacy dropped to 83.3%
 * **Intersection test**
   * Block size left unchanged as it's optimal.
   * Pre-cache geometries in shared memory: